ru4ls/ComfyUI_Google-Fonts/README.md

 -   **Advanced Typographic Control:** Adjust font size, weight, style (normal/italic), text alignment, line height, and text transformation (uppercase, lowercase, etc.).
 -   **Dual Output Modes:**
     -   **Custom Text:** Render any text you input, respecting line breaks (`\n`).
-    -   **Standard Character Set:** Generate a font specimen image (A-Z, a-z, 0-9, symbols) to capture the font's overall style.
+    -   **Standard Character Set:** Generate a font specimen image (A-Z, a-z, 0-9, symbols) to capture the font's overall style as reference for multimodal models.
 -   **Transparent Background:** Output a clean RGB image and a corresponding alpha mask, perfect for compositing and layering.
 -   **Dynamic Font Variant Validation:** The node intelligently checks if a selected font weight/style is available and provides a graceful fallback if it isn't.
 -   **Clean & Stable:** 100% Python backend.
 No custom frontend code, ensuring maximum compatibility with ComfyUI versions.

-## ⚙️ Installation
+## Installation

 1.  **Navigate to your ComfyUI custom nodes directory:**
     ```bash